What you see: A moldy strawberry or two in a pack that otherwise looks fine.

 Botrytis cinerea, which ravages lots and lots of crops, also ranks second on the Top 10 Fungal Pathogens in Molecular Plant Pathology, so you know it’s serious.

 But while its spores are allergens that could make you sneeze or give you a runny nose, it’s highly unlikely to make you truly ill.
-In fact, Botrytis cinerea is also known as “noble rot” because some wine growers deliberately let it grow on their grapes.
-Yep, you read that right!
-Botrytis is actually prized for its ability to concentrate sugars and flavors in grapes used to make sweet wines.
-(But no, the moldy strawberry in your carton won’t be extra delicious so don’t try it.
-Here at EatOrToss we discourage amateur mold identification and the consumption of any uninvited mold.)
+In fact, Botrytis cinerea is sometimes known as “noble rot” because some wine growers deliberately let it grow on their grapes.
+Botrytis, when managed well, is prized for its ability to concentrate sugars and flavors in grapes used to make sweet wines.
+If it gets out of control it can, however, destroy the grapes.
+And no, the moldy strawberry in your carton won’t be extra delicious so don’t try it.
+Here at EatOrToss we discourage amateur mold identification and the consumption of any uninvited mold or obviously infected fruit.

 Dangerous molds produce toxins that can make you ill.
 But Botrytis isn’t known to generate toxins and, in any event, USDA reports that in molds that do present health threats, the poisons are usually found in and around the mold’s threads, not the spores.